Strathgordon, Tasmania: Geography

 The locality is completely surrounded by the much larger locality of Southwest.

 Road infrastructure

 Route B61 (Gordon River Road) runs through from south-east to south-west.

 Climate

-Strathgordon has an oceanic climate (Cfb) with mild summers and cool winters with crisp nights.
-Rainfall is very heavy year round, some of the heaviest in all of Australia.
-Strathgordon as well as being very wet is also very cloudy for most of the year.
+Strathgordon has a cold oceanic climate (Cfb) with cool summers and cold winters with crisp nights year round.
+Rainfall is extremely heavy year round, some of the heaviest in all of Australia.
+Strathgordon as well as being very wet is also very cloudy for most of the year; it is the cloudiest site in Australia, with only 1,478 sun hours and 16.3 clear days annually.

+Snow is a common occurrence in the winter and spring months, and can be heavy in amount, while sleet and wet snow can occur in the summer.
+On average there are 12.7 snowy days annually.

+The station commenced record in 1968 and ceased on 19 March 2021.